cucumber/docs/content/implementations/ruby/fixtures.md

 title: Fixtures
 ---

-If you are using Rails 2.x, paste this code snippet into env.rb to load all fixtures from spec/fixtures before each scenario.
+If you are using Rails 2.x, paste this code snippet into `env.rb` to load all fixtures from spec/fixtures before each Scenario.

 ```ruby
 Before do